 Ralph Waldo Emerson (b.
 25 May 1803 – d.
 27 April 1882) once wrote that “If a man has good corn or wood, or pigs, to sell, or can make better chairs or knives, crucibles or church organs, than anybody else, you will find a broad hard-beaten road to his house, though it be in the woods.”

 Seven years after Emerson’s death, the wordy preamble of that original passage was published in reduced form, referring simply to writing a better book, preaching a better sermon, or making a better mousetrap.
-Later it was shortened even more, until today, we most often find the context limited to simply building a better mousetrap.
+Later it was shortened even more, until today, we most often find the context limited to simply building a better mousetrap, which induces those in need of such contraptions to beat a path to your door.

-Though Emerson never actually wrote “Build a better mousetrap, and the world will beat a path to your door,” he almost certainly championed its truth.
+Though Emerson never actually penned the now-oft-repeated “Build a better mousetrap, and the world will beat a path to your door,” he championed its truth.
 That put him in good company.

-Cats have a long history in the rodent control business, and are quite good at killing mice.
-The reader may be shocked to learn, however, that they are notoriously inefficient at killing adult rats.
+While cats have a long and storied history in the rodent control business, and are quite good at killing mice, they are notoriously inefficient at killing adult rats.
 On the contrary, adult rats tend to make most cats cower.
 Numerous published YouTube videos record how rats successfully attack cats and get away with it.

 In a 2017 5-month study at a Brooklyn recycling plant infested with over 150 wild rats, 5-7 feral cats were also found to inhabit the same plant grounds.
 Over the 5 months of the study, motion-triggered cameras planted by the study’s crew recorded only two instances of cats killing rats, and the number of rats there appeared to be as high at the end of the study as when it commenced.